In 50% of people with Sweet’s syndrome (SS) something triggers their condition, but in the remaining 50% there is no known trigger.

 Yes.
 MASS, including SS that has developed secondary to MDS, is diagnosed in the same way as SS.
 However, there can be some differences in what you might expect to find.
 For example:

-- No joint pain: joint pain in MASS is less likely than in SS (Marcoval et al, 2016).
+- No joint pain: joint pain in MASS less likely than in SS (Marcoval et al, 2016; Nelson et al, 2017).

-- Thrombocytopenia: quite common in MASS, but uncommon in SS (Cohen, 2007; Marcoval et al, 2016).
+- Thrombocytopenia (a low platelet count): quite common in MASS, but uncommon in SS (Cohen, 2007; Marcoval et al, 2016; Nelson et al, 2017).

 Can MDS make Sweet’s syndrome more difficult to treat and manage?

 Yes, MDS can make SS more difficult to manage.
-This is mainly because the SS often won’t settle down until the MDS is treated and brought under control, and even then, may not settle completely.
+This is mainly because the SS often won’t settle down until the MDS is treated and brought under control, and even then, may not resolve completely.